TuhinPatra633/State-Space-Modeling/README.md

 - **Report.pdf**: Detailed report documenting the methodology, experiments, results, and conclusions of the project.

 ## Project Description
 This project aims to improve financial forecasting by leveraging the strengths of State Space Models (SSMs) and comparing their performance with traditional ARIMA models.
-The models are evaluated based on their ability to capture complex patterns and provide accurate forecasts.
+The models are evaluated based on their ability to capture complex patterns and provide accurate forecasts using NIFTY 50 data from Yahoo Finance.

 ## Motivation